-Mortgage") which secures most of its utility property for the benefit of the holders of Indiana American's bonds and after the acquisition, the Silver Creek System will become subject to the lien of the General Mortgage, if approved by this Commission.
-Id. at 10-11.
+Indiana American's bonds and after the acquisition, the Silver Creek System will become subject to the lien of the General Mortgage, if approved by the Commission.

 5. OUCC's Testimony.

-Ms. Margaret A. Stull, Chief Technical Advisor in the OUCC's Water/Wastewater Division testified Indiana American wishes to acquire the Silver Creek System through the procedures laid out in Ind.
+Margaret A. Stull, Chief Technical Advisor in the OUCC's Water/Wastewater Division testified Indiana American wishes to acquire the Silver Creek System through the procedures laid out in Ind.
 Code § 8-1-30.3-5.
 She stated Ind.
-Code § 8-1-30.3-5 requires a finding from the Commission that "The offered utility is too small to capture economies of scale or has failed to furnish or maintain adequate, efficient, safe, and reasonable service and facilities."
+Code § 8-1-30.3-5 requires a finding from the Commission that "[t]he offered utility is too small to capture economies of scale or has failed to furnish or maintain adequate, efficient, safe, and reasonable service and facilities."
 Ind.
 Code § 8-1-30.3-5(d)(2).
 She testified Silver Creek is providing safe and reliable water service.
-Public's Ex.
-1, at 5.
 She further stated that under the statute if a utility served less than 8,000 customers, then it was deemed as too small to capture economies of scale.
-Id.
 She testified, according to Joint Petitioners, Silver Creek is too small to capture economies of scale because as of July 28, 2023, it had less than 8,000 customers.
-Id. at 5-6.
 She stated in Silver Creek's 2022 IURC Annual Report, the utility listed serving 8,041 customers which would appear to exceed the 8,000 threshold.
-Id.
 When asked whether the OUCC looked further into verifying the actual customer count, she testified that the OUCC did inquire further and suggested that the 8,041 customers listed in the annual report may be incorrectly inflated.
-Id. at 6.
 She stated Silver Creek does not report unique customers but reports "memberships" in its annual reports.
-Id.
 Silver Creek requires a "membership" for each metered connection and if a customer has multiple meters at their premises then that customer would have a "membership" for each meter, she explained.
 For the purposes of the statute, she testified the OUCC was satisfied Silver Creek had less than 8,000 customers.
-Id.

 Ms. Stull testified that as a result of Ind.
 Code § 8-1-30.3-5, the Commission does not have the discretion to determine whether an offered utility is, as a matter of fact, better or worse than the acquiring utility at capturing economies of scale, as the statute does not permit such an evaluation if the offered utility has fewer than 8,000 customers.
-Pub.
-Ex.
-1 at 6-7.
 She opined that "capturing economies of scale" typically suggests lower costs and therefore prices of services whereas in this case, Silver Creek customers will experience a significant increase in rates by switching to a provider with presumed economies of scale (larger than 8,000 customers).
-Id. at 7.